fb

 But after reading our assessment, this inventor called to inform us that he had not been completely transparent during our consultation call.
 He said, “I was hoping you guys could help get my invention to market, but you ended up telling me the same thing I heard from the companies I’ve already shown it to.”

-Then he said he wished he would have ordered our $249 assessment seven years ago, before spending nearly half a million dollars on U.S. > and when he first started working on his invention and before $72,000 on patents for the U.S. and Canada and nearly $400,000 on a prototype, which he then offered to ship to us in a final effort as a final for reexamination.
+After reading the Step 2 results, the inventor said he wished he would have ordered our $249 assessment seven years ago.
+Then he went on to say that had “invested” nearly half a million dollars on his product concept.
+That included $72,000 for patents for the U.S. and Canada and close to $400,000 on a prototype, which he then offered to ship to us for a physical examination.

 Prototyping Strategies at AON Invent